Dilip-code584/HealthHub-Connect/README.md

     Here for frontend I have used html css and js

-    Whereas for backend I have used much of python and libraries imported which i have referenced below-
+    Whereas for backend I have used much of python and libraries imported which i have referenced above-

  How to run this project :